Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 "What do you mean?" asked Gyna.
 "What happened?"

 "I don't know if I should tell a stranger this, but it's fairly well-known in Camlorn, and I really feel like I know you," Ramke struggled with her conscience and then released.
 "Jyllia saw the assassination, you see.
 I found her afterwards, hiding in that terrible blood-stained throne room, and she was like a little broken doll.
 She wouldn't speak, she wouldn't eat.
 I tried all my healing spells, but it was quite beyond my power.
 So much more than a scraped knee.
-Her father who was then Duke of Oloine sent her to a ==sanitarium== in the country to get well."
+Her father who was then Duke of Oloine sent her to a sanitarium in the country to get well."

 "That poor little girl," cried Gyna.